-- For the period January 2020 to December 2020 no hospital had a significantly higher standardised mortality ratio than the national average.
+- For the period January 2021 to December 2021 no hospitals had a significantly higher standardised mortality ratio than the national average.

-- For the period January 2020 to December 2020 one hospital had a significantly lower standardised mortality ratio than the national average: Western General Hospital, Edinburgh (0.78).
+- For the period January 2021 to December 2021 one hospital had a significantly lower standardised mortality ratio than the national average: Western General Hospital (0.75).

-The methodology has been updated to ensure the diagnosis ICD-10 codes for COVID19, U07.1 and U07.2, are included in the model.
-For more information please refer to the HSMR COVID-19 Methodology Update paper (external website).
+The methodology has been updated to ensure the diagnosis ICD-10 codes for COVID-19, U07.1 to U07.7, are included in the model.
+For more information please refer to the HSMR COVID-19 Methodology Update paper.

-A Technical Document (external website) is available on how HSMR is calculated.
-A Frequently Asked Questions (external website) document is also available.
-For more information on HSMR see HSMR section of our website (external website).
+A Frequently Asked Questions document is also available.
+For more information on HSMR see HSMR section of our website.
 HSMRs published from August 2019 onwards cannot be compared to prior releases using a different methodology.
-For more information see Research and Development (external website).
+For more information see Research and Development.